JudySenyacen/not_everyone_ages_gracefully/docs/elspub/secciones/conclusiones.typ

 #list(
   [*Pensions*: Explore contributory and non-contributory pension system schemes.], [*Labor market*:Definition of formality, adjusting the production function.
-28% of the employed population falls outside the current definition..], [*Care work*: Women's integration into the labor market and financing of the care system. *Unpaid care work is equivalent to 24.5% of GDP (70% performed by women)* (INEGI).], [*Health*: Incorporate health status categorization (good/poor health).
+28% of the employed population falls outside the current definition..], [*Care*: Women's integration into the labor market and financing of the care system. *Unpaid care work is equivalent to 24.5% of GDP (70% performed by women)* (INEGI).], [*Health*: Incorporate health status categorization (good/poor health).
 More than 50% of the population aged 50+ has diabetes or hypertension, or both.
 60% of disability-adjusted life years (DALYs) are due to non-communicable diseases (NCDs) (2021).
 (IHME).], [Modeling the impact of changes in fiscal rules. ]
 )